 - When evaluating the evidence in the classes ASE, ADV and AGD the evaluator considered whether potential vulnerabilities could already be identified due to the TOE type and/or specified behaviour in such an early stage of the evaluation. - For ADV_IMP a thorough implementation representation review was performed on the TOE.
 During this attack-oriented analysis the protection of the TOE was analysed using the knowledge gained from all evaluation classes.
-This resulted in the identification of (additional) potential vulnerabilities.
 This analysis used the attack methods in [JIL-AM] and [JIL-AAPS]. - All potential vulnerabilities were analysed using the knowledge gained from all evaluation classes and information from the public domain.
 A judgment was made on how to assure that these potential vulnerabilities are not exploitable.
 The potential vulnerabilities were addressed by penetration testing, a guidance update or in other ways that are deemed appropriate.

-During this re-evaluation the total test effort expended by the evaluators was 5 weeks.
-During that test campaign, 33% of the total time was spent on Perturbation attacks, 67% on side-channel testing.
+During this re-evaluation, the evaluator extended the testing to make sure the assurance level obtained in the previous test campaigns still holds.
+The total test effort expended by the evaluators was 5 weeks.
+During that test campaign, 20% of the total time was spent on Perturbation attacks, 60% on side-channel testing, and 20% on physical tests.